ahamilto156/SplunkAppUpdate/README.md

 ./initialiseRepo.sh

-### NOTES:
+### NOTE
-1/ ATM not needed as there are no roles to load.
+- ATM not needed as there are no roles to load.
 It is in there for consistancy's sake and to make it easier if roles are ever introduced into this playbook

 ## Execution
-Of playbooks
+Of playbooks;

 ansible-playbook -kK get_app_from_deployer.yml --ask-vault-pass \

     -e sapp.name=${Application_Name}[,app.developers.locn=${TheLocationYouWant TheAppToBeModifiedFrom}]

-Edit the application
+Edit the application;

 ansible-playbook -kK put_app_to_deployer.yml --ask-vault-pass \

     -e sapp.name=${Application_Name}[,app.developers.locn=${TheLocationYouWant TheAppToBeModifiedFrom}]

-### NB:
+### NB
 The above method assumes [despite what assuming does] that the apps tree is populated.

 ...
 If not, then the reloading of the deployment server will uninstall ${Application_Name}
-### NOTES:
+### NOTES

 1/ ${TheLocationYouWant TheAppToBeModifiedFrom} = The directory where you wish to edit the application from

     e.g. /home/${developer}/splunk_apps/${app_name}
 2/ sapp.type =

     a)          "local" => whether it is a local app that is not to be deployed to ALL search heads

     b)          "shared" (default) => whether it is a shared app that is  to be deployed to ALL search heads that the deployment server knows about